pikecoin/PIC/README.md

 The bot runs on Linux, macOS, and Windows.

-BX-bot requires a Java 11 JDK ([openjdk-11-jdk](http://openjdk.java.net/projects/jdk/11/) or [Oracle JDK 11](https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html)) to be installed on the machine you are going to use to build and run the bot.
+picoin requires a Java 11 JDK ([openjdk-11-jdk](http://openjdk.java.net/projects/jdk/11/) or [Oracle JDK 11](https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html)) to be installed on the machine you are going to use to build and run the bot.